savonet/ocaml-ffmpeg/README.md

 ocaml-ffmpeg is an OCaml interface for the [FFmpeg](http://ffmpeg.org/) Multimedia framework.

+Currently, it requires FFmpeg 7.0 or later to compile.

 The modules currently available are :

 `Avutil` : base module containing the share types and utilities